 Even 8-15 mmHG compression socks need to be worn correctly if you want to keep your legs comfortable and your circulation performing as it should.
 Make sure to follow any instructions that came with the socks.
 When putting on graduated compression socks, pay careful attention to the alignment of the socks, especially at the ankle (where the compression should be strongest).

 Watch out for any bunching of the material as you put on your compression socks.
 Bunching at any point along the sock can add unwanted extra squeezing force, cutting off the blood flow in that part of the foot or leg.
 If you can't straighten out the bunching to your satisfaction, it's worth the extra effort to peel the sock off and start over.

 The 8-15 mmHg compression stockings pressure range meant for casual use can be worn for hours at a time, or even all day long.
 You do want to take them off at bedtime, however.

-- Compression socks offer different types of compression levels
+- Compression socks offer different types of compression levels and support

 - Too much compression isn't suitable for casual use, but moderate compression can help ease daily aches and pains